maubanel/UE5-Hello-World/building-h/README.md

 ![](../images/line3.png)

 UE5 provides a great set of modelling tools where can model in engine without using a DCC such as **Maya**.
-Lets craft the letter H.
+Lets craft the letter H. We will try two techniques.
+This first one is using the geometry editing tools of Unreal to create a blocky H.

 <br>